vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 Nevertheless, as identified in the audit report from [Code4Arena](https://github.com/reserve-protocol/protocol/blob/master/audits/Code4rena%20Reserve%20Audit%20Report.md), there is a quirk in Compound that could maliciously disable cToken collaterals in eUSD (currently: cUSDC and cUSDT).
 Therefore, there is collateral risk from exposure to external protocols like Compound and Aave.

+Governance can change the basket of assets backing eUSD, which can expose users to risk from the protocol shifting the allocation and potentially becoming undercollateralized.
+Users furthermore must remain aware of changes to the backing based on governance decisions to make informed decisions on their risk appetite.
+Yield-bearing DeFi instruments that depend on external protocols will always compound a user's exposure to risk from both the primary application (Reserve) and external application (e.g. Aave or Compound).

-\*Note: The values for Static Aave Interest Bearing USDC (saUSDC) and Static Aave Interest Bearing USDT (saUSDT) use USDC and USDT dollar values respectively as Dune Analytics currently does not make prices for saUSDC and saUSDT available.
+Note: The values for Static Aave Interest Bearing USDC (saUSDC) and Static Aave Interest Bearing USDT (saUSDT) use USDC and USDT dollar values respectively as Dune Analytics currently does not make prices for saUSDC and saUSDT available.

 ![eUSD_overcollateralized_May25_2023](https://github.com/PaulApivat/temp/assets/4058461/d6fda070-b950-4fb7-ba6d-bb7ae7832a24)

 [eUSD overcollateralization: May 25, 2023](https://dune.com/paulapivat/llama-risk-assessment-electronic-dollar-eusd)

-### Custody Risk

-The prime basket collateral backing Electronic Dollars (eUSD) is handled by the [backing manager contract](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4#code).
-This contract sits within the Main contract, which itself is controlled by a diversity of entities who have permission over the system including the TimelockController, two EOAs and two Multisigs (see Centralization section).
-The Reserve Protocol team has taken steps to mitigate potential custody risk.

 ### Oracle Risk

-The Reserve Protocol uses only [one Chainlink oracle](https://github.com/reserve-protocol/protocol/blob/master/contracts/plugins/assets/OracleLib.sol) price feed with no apparent backup.
+The Reserve Protocol uses only [Chainlink](https://github.com/reserve-protocol/protocol/blob/master/contracts/plugins/assets/OracleLib.sol) price feeds with no apparent backup.
 The Backing Manager contract has [maxTradeSlippage](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4#code), setting maximum deviation from oracle prices that a trade can clear at.
 Moreover, the protocol has the pause, short and long freeze functions to mitigate any extensive oracle failure situation.

+The oracle is significant because it informs the system of collateral default, which will cause the system to sell collateral for emergency collateral alternatives or rebalance the collateral backing.

 ### Depeg Risk

 The Electronic Dollar (eUSD) is an overcollateralized stablecoin.
 While eUSD is designed to trade at the market value of the entire prime basket, it is overcollateralized through the staking of eusdRSR.
-This provides a level of issuance in case of collateral default as we saw when [USDC depegged in March 2023](https://medium.com/reserve-currency/eusd-emerges-strong-the-resilience-of-reserve-protocol-during-usdc-depegging-e5a698a990c9) and eusdRSR [stakers help re-collateralized](https://www.poap.delivery/reserve-eusd) eUSD to defend its peg.
+This provides some insurance in case of collateral default as we saw when [USDC depegged in March 2023](https://medium.com/reserve-currency/eusd-emerges-strong-the-resilience-of-reserve-protocol-during-usdc-depegging-e5a698a990c9) and eusdRSR [stakers help re-collateralized](https://www.poap.delivery/reserve-eusd) eUSD to defend its peg.

-Anyone can bring an amount of collateral token value and [mint a corresponding value in RTokens](https://reserve.org/protocol/protocol_operations/) (eUSD) in exchange.
-The eUSD community currently has set an issuance throttle at (1,000,000 eUSD) and a redemption throttle at (1,500,000 eUSD) to [regulate mint and redeem](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) supply and prevent attacks on the eUSD stablecoin.
-Moreover, governance has other tools such as pausing and freezing at its disposal to ensure normal protocol functioning.

-In summary, there are sufficient reserves from overcollateralization.
-There is no reliance on an external AMM as the mint and redeem operations are built into the protocol.
-Stability is maintained via market arbitrage, while bribery mechanisms via the recent voting for Curve gauge will be used to incentivize liquidity.
+It is unclear whether RSR can scale as an insurance instrument as eUSD marketcap expands.
+RSR has a relatively thin market, with only $1.3MM in the [RSR/FraxBP](https://curve.fi/#/ethereum/pools/factory-crypto-136/deposit) pool.
+An event requiring RSR staker to take a haircut will likely be met with reduced liquidity from marketmakers, making the prospect of recapitalizing the system from RSR quite tenuous.
+Furthermore, a major event that slashes RSR stakers may deteriorate community morale to the point that all RTokens face difficulty in recovering and attracting stakers in the future.
+The protocol mechanic is certainly a comforting feature, but the effectiveness at scale remains to be seen.

+In summary, there are currently sufficient reserves from overcollateralization.
 While there is low risk of depeg at the moment, eUSD is relatively young and further monitoring of the peg is warranted as the stablecoin continues to increase in market cap.

 ## LlamaRisk Gauge Criteria